miwipe/acad_workshop2024/README.md

 Euka https://github.com/grenaud/vgan
 ```

-The dataset we are going to play with is downscaled from raw data, and 10 mill. reads were extracted from a QCed, dereplicated, low complexity trimmed fastq file.
+The dataset we are going to play with is downscaled from raw data, and 10 mill. reads were extracted from a QC'ed, dereplicated, low complexity trimmed fastq file.
 It has further been spiced up with a few surprises.
 Raw data can be downloaded here.
 But please don
 ```
 ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR104/077/ERR10493277/ERR10493277_1.fastq.gz
 ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR104/077/ERR10493277/ERR10493277_2.fastq.gz